Local Area History

-A hotel brochure in the 1920's enticed guests with "electric lights and running water throughout,... competent masseurs and masseuses,... moving pictures changed nightly,... vaudeville...and the largest mineral water tank in the world - a cure for rheumatism, stomach, kidney and nerve troubles, malaria, etc." As the Golden Gate Bridge was not constructed yet, a ferry ride across the bay and an 80-cent train ride brought guests to the depot on the hotel's grounds.
-In 1923, a fire destroyed the hotel and most of Boyes Hot Springs.
+A hotel brochure in the 1920's enticed guests with "electric lights and running water throughout... competent masseurs and masseuses,... moving pictures changed nightly,... vaudeville...and the largest mineral water tank in the world - a cure for rheumatism, stomach, kidney and nerve troubles, malaria, etc." As the Golden Gate Bridge was not constructed yet, a ferry ride across the bay and an 80-cent train ride brought guests to the depot on the hotel's grounds.

 In 1927, the current Sonoma Mission Inn rose from the ashes as an architecturally accurate replica of a California mission and San Franciscans who were "lovers of pleasure and seekers of health" flocked to the Inn.
 The local newspaper proclaimed "Sonoma Valley now has one of the finest hotels in all Northern California.
 With the convenience of auto ferries and modern highways superseding the trail over the hills and a luxurious hotel arising on the site of primitive mineral springs, all the world is destined to find its way to Boyes Hot Springs."

 During the Great Depression of 1929, the resort went into receivership and remained dark for four years.
 In 1933, Emily Long, a hotelier from Grass Valley, bought the inn and restored it to prosperity.
 In 1943, during World War II, she turned control of the hotel over to the Navy who used it as "R & R" for sailors and marines for the next two years.
 Permanent locals Sylvia Sebastiani and Mrs. Spreckles organized weekly dances at the inn for the troops.

 During the following years, the inn went through many incarnations and in the 1940's professional sports teams like the Cleveland Browns, Chicago Bears, San Francisco Seals, and Oakland Oaks used the inn as training headquarters.